-Pineapple sheera recipe with video – Sheera is a sweet made using semolina and is known with different names across India.
+Pineapple sheera recipe with video & step by step photos – Sheera is a sweet made using semolina and is known with different names across India.
 The other most common names are suji halwa, sajjige, kesari, kesaribath or rava kesari.
 Kesari recipes are made using kesari (saffron) or an artificial kesari color.
 Sheera can be made without the addition of kesar.
 Apart from making plain sheera, it can also be made with milk, or with a fruit like banana, pineapple, apple and mango or even with mixed fruits.

 Pineapple sheera is quite popular in the karnataka tiffin centers and is served as pineapple kesari bath or pineapple rava kesari.
 It is also served as a part of chow chow bath, khara bath and kesari bath served together in a plate with a chutney and other accompaniments.

 There are a few different ways pineapple kesari can be made, sharing the easiest one.
 If you do not like pineapple chunks and want the halwa to be more fruit flavoured, you can also blend it to a puree and use in this recipe.

 You can find a short video of pineapple kesari at the end of this post.

 - 1 cup semolina / rava / suji